Valley-dependent electron-phonon scattering in thermoelectric semimetal Ta$_2$PdSe$_6$: Acknowledgment

 \section{Acknowledgment}

-This study was supported by JPSJ KAKENHI Grant Numbers JP23K13059, JP24H01621, JP25K08457, and JP25K23349.
+This study was supported by a research grant from The Thermal and Electric Energy Technology Foundation and JPSJ KAKENHI Grant No. JP23K13059, No. JP24H01621, No. JP25K08457, and No. JP25K23349.
 The computing resource was supported by the supercomputer system in the Institute for Solid State Physics, the University of Tokyo.